 250-1 000 kT warhead, or up to 3-4 MIRVs with 90 kT each.

 astro-inertial navigation system with indigenous Chinese BeiDou

-satellite navigation system.
+satellite navigation system update.
 It is estimated that this missiles has

 a CEP of less than 100 m.